hmanalai/personal-website/README.md

         * `source ./venv/bin/activate`  # activates the venv

       **PowerShell users on Windows**:
-      * Navigate to the cloned directory on your terminal
+      * Navigate to the cloned directory on your terminal `cd personal-website`
       * If you have `pip` installed, run the command `pip install virtualenv`.
 If not, run `python -m venv venv` OR `python3 -m venv venv`.
 This step creates a virtual environment
       * Run `.\venv\Scripts\activate` to activate the virtual environment

     **Mac users**: Use the Mac terminal.
-      * Navigate to the cloned directory on your terminal
+      * Navigate to the cloned directory on your terminal `cd personal-website`
       * Run `python -m venv venv` OR `python3 -m venv venv` to create a virtual environment
       * Run `source ./venv/bin/activate` to activate the virtual environment